Owning an offshore company is still not illegal (even if the newspapers say it is)

 - Owning an offshore LLC is 100% legal.

-- It’s safer than being onshore (at least from perspective of avoiding costly frivolous lawsuits)
+- It’s safer than being onshore (at least from a perspective of avoiding costly frivolous lawsuits)

 - It can save you thousands (or millions, depending on your net worth).